pottekkat/personal-website/content/posts/nginx-to-apisix/index.md

 For most of us, Nginx is just an abstraction of the underlying network.

 That's the primary reason why we still use Nginx and think it's a fine choice as a capable web server, reverse proxy, load balancer, and more.
-Even when I wrote about Cloudflare's migration to Pingora in an article titled "Nginx is Probably Fine," most, if not all, comments were, "Who said otherwise?"
+Even when I wrote about Cloudflare's migration to Pingora in an article titled "[Nginx is Probably Fine](/posts/nginx-is-fine/)," most, if not all, comments were, "Who said otherwise?"

 While Nginx has _served_ us well for the past two decades (pun intended), the proliferation of APIs as the standard building blocks for modern applications demands better, API-first abstractions. _Well, hello, Apache APISIX!_

-Apache APISIX is a high-performance API gateway built on top of Nginx (OpenResty).
+[Apache APISIX](https://apisix.apache.org) is a high-performance API gateway built on top of Nginx (OpenResty).
 As the name suggests, APISIX is maintained by the Apache Software Foundation.

-An API gateway can be seen as a reverse proxy, with capabilities like fine-grained traffic control, authentication, observability, and more.
-To put it simply, APISIX can do what Nginx does and more.
+An [API gateway](/categories/api-gateway/) can be seen as a reverse proxy with capabilities like fine-grained traffic control, authentication, and observability.
+To put it simply, Apache APISIX can do what Nginx does _and more._

-This is precisely the reason why people decide to move from Nginx to APISIX; you get what you have with Nginx and more.
+People move from Nginx to APISIX precisely because of this reason.

 This interactive article attempts to ease this migration by taking Nginx users through their typical use cases with APISIX without compromising familiarity.